namubiru32/alx-higher_level_programming/0x03-python-data_structures/README.md

-task 8:  a function that returns a tuple with the length of a string and its first character. task 9: a function that finds the biggest integer of a list. task 10: a function that finds all multiples of 2 in a list.
+task 8:  a function that returns a tuple with the length of a string and its first character. task 9: a function that finds the biggest integer of a list. task 10: a function that finds all multiples of 2 in a list. task 11: a function that deletes the item at a specific position in a list.